- https://worksaccounts.com/wp-content/uploads/2020/08/The-Indian-Contract-Act-1872.pdf

 Tripartite Agreement: Meaning, Format and Legal Importance in India 2026

-What is a Tripartite Agreement?
+What is Tripartite Agreement?

-If you are buying a property that has already been constructed and ready to move in, any agreement will normally include only two parties – the buyer (you) and the seller (property developer/owner).
-But in some situations, the buyer may wish to buy a property that is under construction and to fund the purchase, chooses to take out a home loan.
-In such a case, the agreement shall be between 3 parties mainly – the buyer, the seller, and the bank, this agreement is known as a tri party agreement Agreement.
+If you are buying a property that has already been constructed and is ready to move in, any agreement will normally include only two parties – the buyer (you) and the seller (property developer/owner).
+But in some situations, the buyer may wish to buy a property that is under construction and, to fund the purchase, chooses to take out a home loan.
+In such a case, the agreement shall be between 3 parties mainly – the buyer, the seller, and the bank; this agreement is known as a tri-party agreement.This agreement is a critical element of seamlessly securing a “bridge loan”, and thus, the Tripartite agreement in India is a legal contract or agreement between buyers, banks, and sellers.
+It is mostly needed when a buyer wants to apply for a home loan to buy a property that is in an under-construction state at the time of loan processing.

 Useful Circumstances for a Tripartite Agreement